nomad-coe/nomad-simulations/docs/general.md

 4. `Outputs`: contains all the output properties, as well as references to the `ModelSystem` and `ModelMethod` used to obtain such properties.
 It might also contain information which will populate `ModelSystem` (e.g., atomic occupations, atomic moments, crystal field energies, etc.).

 !!! note "Self-consistent steps, SinglePoint entries, and more complex workflows."
     In NOMAD, we consider the minimal unit for storing the data in the archive (i.e., an *entry*) as any calculation containing all the self-consistent steps of itself.
 This is what we call, `SinglePoint`.
 Thus, we do not split each self-consistent step in its own entry in the NOMAD archive, but rather store them under the same entry in the archive.
 Any other complex calculation which combines several differentiated self-consistent calculations must be considered a **workflow** (e.g., a `GW` calculation is usually composed of 2 `SinglePoint` entries: the `DFT SinglePoint` self-consistent calculation + the `GW SinglePoint` self-consistent calculations).
-You can check the corresponding [Github project](https://github.com/nomad-coe/nomad-schema-plugin-simulation-workflow) for more information.
+You can check the [NOMAD simulations workflow schema](https://github.com/nomad-coe/nomad-schema-plugin-simulation-workflow) for more information.

 The simplified schematics for a `Simulation` data section will then be: